Sultan Ali Keshtmand

-Sultan Ali Keshtmand (سلطانعلی کشتمند; born May 22, 1935, in Kabul), sometimes transliterated Kishtmand, was an Afghan politician.
+Sultan Ali Keshtmand (سلطانعلی کشتمند; born May 22, 1935), sometimes transliterated Kishtmand, was an Afghan communist politician, belonging to the Parcham faction of the People's Democratic Party of Afghanistan (PDPA).
 He served twice as Chairman of the Council of Ministers during the 1980s, from 1981 to 1988 and from 1989 to 1990 in the Democratic Republic of Afghanistan.

 Early years

 Keshtmand was born in Kabul.
 He is a member of the Hazara ethnic group.
-He studied economics at Kabul University and became involved in the People's Democratic Party of Afghanistan.
-He joined the Parcham Faction of that party, which was led by Babrak Karmal.
-He sought and received political asylum from the British Prime Minister John Major.
+He studied economics at Kabul University and became involved in the PDPA.
+He joined the Parcham faction of that party, which was led by Babrak Karmal.
+He sought and received political asylum from British Prime Minister John Major.
 He lives in the UK.

 Role in politics

-Immediately after the April 1978 coup d'état in which the People's Democratic Party came to power, Keshtmand became the minister of planning in the newly formed Democratic Republic of Afghanistan.
+Immediately after the April 1978 coup d'état in which the PDPA came to power, Keshtmand became the minister of planning in the newly formed Democratic Republic of Afghanistan.

 He lost that post in August 1978 when he was arrested for an alleged plot against President Nur Mohammad Taraki, a member of the rival Khalq faction of the party.
 The PDPA Politburo ordered the arrest of Keshtmand and Public Works Minister Muhammad Rafi'i for their part in the possible anti-regime conspiracy.
 He and the other inmates went through severe torture and long imprisonment.
 He remained in prison and was sentenced to death, but this decision was revoked and he was resentenced to 15 years in prison.